Skip to content

 Real Estate Investment Trusts (REITs) For Hands-Off Investors

 If you’d rather stay hands-off, REITs offer real estate exposure without the headaches of direct ownership.
-These can be great for those with full-time jobs or low risk tolerance.
+These are ideal for retail investors with limited capital (as low as $50) or low risk tolerance.

 Newer investors opt for REITs when they’re unsure about local market dynamics or want broad diversification.
-It’s also a solid first step before diving into physical properties.
+It’s a solid first step before diving into physical properties requiring $25K or more.

 Risk Tolerance And Investment Objectives